Code360In/katacoda-scenarios-10/values_and_variables/strings/step1.md

 Let's get started by firing up Node.js.
-Click on the black blocks below to execute the two commands.
+Click on the black blocks below to execute the two commands in the terminal.

 `node --use-strict`{{execute}}